Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 In 1964, then, Cassius Clay, beat champion Sonny Liston for the world heavyweight boxing title.

-Ali claimed Cassius Clay was a slave name.
+Clay claimed his was a slave name.
 He changed it to Muhammad Ali -- a symbol of defiance and membership in the Nation of Islam.

 Ali went on to ally himself with such civil right leaders as Malcom X, Martin Luther King, and Jesse Jackson.